jasminehn/brick-breaker-processing/README.md

 ### Intro Screen
 ![image](https://user-images.githubusercontent.com/88569965/213895559-90086ca3-d804-400d-a4e5-d48899fed0b1.png)

 Each time the game is started, the color theme is chosen at random.
+The color theme determines what color the bricks will be during gameplay.
 The color can be seen by hovering over the `PLAY` button.

 ---
-### Select Game Mode
+### Game Mode
 ![image](https://user-images.githubusercontent.com/88569965/213895572-075c014d-3a80-4b59-a4e3-2c0559d35a5c.png)

 The player can play with either the keyboard or the mouse to maneuver the paddle.
 There is also a hidden "secret mode" that does something special.
 See if you can find it!